Black-bellied Plover

 Black-bellied Plover, Pluvialis squatarola, Wintering Non-breeding Adult.
 Photograph taken with the rocky shoreline of the greater Bahía de los Ángeles area, Baja California, January 2019.
 Photograph courtesy of George Flicker, Bahía de los Ángeles.
 Identification courtesy of Mary & George Flicker, Bahía de los Ángeles.

-The Black-bellied Plover is a large plover, with a large head, thick neck and a large thick, short, bill that tapers to a blunt point.
-The sexes are similar in appearance.
-Their definite basic wintering plumage, present from September to February, have brownish gray to dark brown underparts with most feathers fringed with pale gray-brown, pale gray-brown forehead, supercilium and auricular areas, a white rump and uppertail coverts, underwing coverts that are uniformly gray-brown with white fringes and dark brown primaries and secondaries.
-Their breast and side vary from pure white to grayish, variably mottled brown.
-Their bills are black, their iris is dark brown, their legs and feet are a medium to dark gray and become black in breeding adults.
+The Black-bellied Plover is a large plover, with a total length of 27 cm (11 inches) to 31 cm 12 inches).
+Both sexes weigh between 165 g (5.8 oz) and 395 g (13.9 oz).
+They have a large head, thick neck, and a large thick, short, bill that tapers to a blunt point.
+Sexual differences are not common in shorebirds, and that is the case with Black-bellied Plovers.
+The sexes are similar in appearance and size, known as monomorphism.
+Their wintering plumage is present from September to February when they have brownish gray to dark brown underparts with most feathers fringed with pale gray-brown, pale gray-brown forehead, supercilium, and auricular areas, a white rump and upper tail coverts, underwing coverts that are uniformly gray-brown with white fringes and dark brown primaries and secondaries.
+At other times of the year, their breast and sides vary from pure white to grayish, variably mottled brown.
+Their bills are black, their irises are dark brown, and their legs and feet are medium to dark gray and become black in breeding adults.
 They have long pointed wings that extend past the tail tip.
 They have relatively short legs and toes with a well-developed web between the base of the outer and middle toes and a smaller one between the middle and inner toes.
-They have a hallux (small hind toe) which is unique among the plovers.
+They have a hallux (a small hind toe) which is unique among the plover species.

-The Black-bellied Plover are long-distance high flight speed migrators that make annual spring and fall migrations.
+The Black-bellied Plover is a long-distance and high-flight speed migratory species that makes annual spring and fall migrations.
 They summer and breed in the high Arctic and overwinter in both temperate and tropical climates.
 They breed in a narrow range and wintering in a wide range.
-Females winter farther south than males and juveniles farther south than adults.
-In Mexico they are found between October and February along the entire Atlantic and Pacific Coasts.
-Small populations are also found in the interior of the mainland, at elevations up to 3,700 m (12,100 feet) and on Clipperton Island.
+Females usually winter farther south than males and juveniles winter farther south than adults.
+In Mexico, they are found between October and February along the entire Atlantic and Pacific Coasts.
+Small populations are also found in the interior of the mainland, at elevations up to 3,700 m (12,100 feet), and on Clipperton Island.

-The Black-bellied Plover might be confused with the American Golden Plover, Pluvialis dominica (lacks a hind toe, smaller in stature, lacks black axillaries) the only other Plover found in Mexico during the winter months.
+The Black-bellied Plover might be confused with the American Golden Plover, Pluvialis dominica.
+This species lacks a hind toe, is smaller in stature, and lacks black axillaries.
+The American Golden Plover is the only other Plover found in Mexico during the winter months.

 From a conservation perspective the Black-bellied Plover is currently considered to be of Least Concern with stable, widely distributed populations.
-They were heavily pursued by hunters during the 19th and 20th centuries but resisted populations eradications.
-Their breeding grounds are far away from human civilization and thus of low risk to habitat alternation.
+They were heavily pursued by hunters during the 19th and 20th centuries but resisted population eradication.
+Their breeding grounds tend to be far away from human civilization and thus of low risk of habitat alteration.
 Their wintering grounds, in some areas, have been lost to human coastal developments.
-They date to the Pleistocene Period, 2,580,000 to 11,700 years ago.
+They date to the Pleistocene Period, approximately 2,580,000 to 11,700 years ago.